-Thinking about designing HTML newsletters or email campaigns that will capture your audience’s attention?
+Want to create HTML newsletters that will capture your audience’s attention?
 Excellent.
 You’ve made a marketing decision that’s going to bring you a lot of ROI.

 The biggest advantage of creating HTML emails over plain text is newsletter design.

-Note, however, that in other industries, such as the legal realm and tech, plain text emails can perform better because they convey a degree of seriousness.
-They look less like advertising.
+Note that in other industries, such as the legal realm and tech, plain text emails can perform better.
+That’s because they convey a degree of seriousness.
+They also look less like advertising.

 - Design your email.
 Decide how it should look in your subscribers’ inboxes.